Ahura7/Week-21-Challenge/README.md

 # Week_21_Challenge

 USYD FinTech Bootcamp Week 21 Challenge

-*Written in Remix using Solidity scripts*
+*Written in Remix using Solidity scripts - Compiled using version 0.5.17 (note compiler version 0.5.0 did not work due to error seen in appendix below)*
 ---
 ## Step 1: Create the KaseiCoin Token Contract